 A.3.
 STD Temporary Partial Use (STD-TPU)

-Retail exposures, represented by the portfolios of Proffesionals clients (from the Micro portfolio), have the approval to temporarily use the standard approach, until approval to use IRB approach is granted.
+Retail exposures, represented by the portfolios of Proffesionals clients (from the Micro portfolio), and Aedificium Banca pentru Locuinte portfolio have the approval to temporarily use the standard approach, until approval to use IRB approach is granted.